mathieugrac/portfolio-ariane/CONTEXT.md

 8. ✅ Ariane's photo added to header with zoom effect
 9. ✅ Advanced testimonials carousel with circular navigation
 10. ✅ Update WhatsApp number and Calendly URL with real data
-11. Create Approach and Background pages
+11. ✅ Create Approach page with header, main content, and footer sections
+12. ✅ Update header description with refined catchphrase
+13. ✅ Add social media icons (Instagram, LinkedIn) to main section
+14. ✅ Convert approach link to small button with right arrow
-12. Optimize for Instagram traffic and Brazilian audience
+15. Optimize for Instagram traffic and Brazilian audience
-13. Deploy to Vercel
+16. Deploy to Vercel

 ## Local Development
 ```bash